I Tawt I Taw a Puddy Tat

 •Animation, Comedy

 In 1950, Mel Blanc recorded some novelty songs for Capitol Records in the voices of his characters he did for Warner Bros.
 Cartoons.
-Now someone has taken his voices from one of those records and, with a new arrangement based on the originals by Billy May, has put them in this new computer animated short in order to illustrate the characterizations of Tweety and Sylvester in all their violent glory!
+Now, his voices from one of those records, with a new arrangement based on the originals by Billy May, are in this new computer animated short in order to illustrate the characterizations of Tweety and Sylvester in all their violent glory!

 Cast